 - Do I have additional credentials since my last application?

 It is important that an application looks neat and is well prepared.
 Your application is a reflection of you, the applicant, for a profession where neatness and details are important.
 Do not submit an application where your handwriting is not clearly readable.
 Type the application or print neatly.
 Follow the instructions.
 There are a few things you should not do: Do not call us or email us and request that we re-evaluate your application, do not call any of the interviewers and tell them that you are much better than they thought.
 Finally, do not request reasons and explanations for why you were not interviewed/accepted.
 Our policy is that we will not do this for anyone.
 Also, we will not preview any applications or CVs.
 And do not just show up to argue your case.

-39. I have just suggested including you and others at your school in "My Circle of Friends" or in a "Twitter" group.
+39. I have just suggested including you and others at your school in Linked In or in a "Twitter" group.
 Wasn't that a good idea?

 No. That is not a good idea.
 It is inappropriate and not appreciated.
 Be sure to remove our email addresses, if you submit several addresses to any Internet service of this nature (Social Networking sites).

 40. I have noticed that you use both "semesters" and "sessions".
 Why is that?

 Our curriculum and academic periods do not stretch across the traditional health institutions' two-semester boundaries.
 We use the word sessions sometimes synonymously with semester.
 We have three semesters, Summer, Fall, and Spring.
 However, you will still have traditional vacation breaks in late summer and at the end of the year.

 41. If my application is incomplete will you notify me?